Human Trafficking Awareness Training for Hotels

 Traliant helps organizations create safe, respectful working environments with behavior-based training designed for today’s diverse, mobile workforce.
-Recognizing and Preventing Human Trafficking for Hotels trains hotel staff on how to spot and respond to signs of human trafficking they may encounter on property.
-Traliant also offers Preventing Discrimination and Harassment for Hotels, which is tailored for employees and managers working in the hotel and lodging industry.
+Human Trafficking for Hotels trains hotel staff on how to spot and respond to signs of human trafficking they may encounter on property.
+Traliant also offers a course on Preventing Discrimination and Harassment for Hotels, which is tailored for employees and managers working in the hotel and lodging industry.

 Experience Traliant Today!

 Human trafficking awareness training has never been more important.
-For a free trial of Traliant’s Recognizing and Preventing Human Trafficking for Hotels, please complete this form:
+For a free trial, please complete this form: